Argentines rush to churches, weep as countryman elected pope

-BUENOS AIRES, March 13 (Reuters) - Jubilant Argentines poured into churches on Wednesday to celebrate the surprise announcement that one of their own - Cardinal Jorge Mario Bergoglio - was the first Latin American pope, and many hoped he’d bring change to a Church in crisis.
+BUENOS AIRES (Reuters) - Some crying with joy, others praying, Argentines poured into churches on Wednesday to celebrate the surprise election of one of their own as Latin America’s first pope, with many hoping he will bring his well-known common touch to the Vatican.

-People throughout the mainly Roman Catholic country rushed to churches, some crying and praying that the 76-year-old Jesuit can bolster faith in the Vatican after a series of scandals.
+Churchgoers in this mainly Roman Catholic country said they want former Cardinal Jorge Mario Bergoglio - a 76-year-old Jesuit who has chosen the name Pope Francis - to bolster the Church after a series of scandals.

+Bergoglio won praise over the years for opting to travel to work by bus and live in a simple Buenos Aires apartment - near the stadium of his favorite soccer club, San Lorenzo - rather than the sumptuous archbishop’s residence.

 “I hope he changes all the luxury that exists in the Vatican, that he steers the church in a more humble direction, something closer to the gospel,” said Jorge Andres Lobato, a 73-year-old retired state prosecutor.